sohinireddy45/call-variants-dms-docker/README.md

 * A `.paf` file generated from PacBio HiFi reads aligned with `minimap2`
 * A `call_variants_changable.py` script (included or customized)

+> * Note: The gene region is passed as (7791, 8202) due to Python's 0-based indexing, even though the actual coding region starts at position 7792.
+The barcode is extracted from exact positions 8238–8253, which are already 0-based and require no offset.

 ### 3. Run (example for HPC with LSF)

 ```bash